pu2clr/SI4735/README.md

 Use of a library can reduce the programming complexity and boost application robustness.
 It makes life easier for other developers, and also for youself.
 You do not have to be a software engineer to understand why this is the case.
 A library in this way is similar to an IC.
 It is often possible to manually implement the functionality of many IC chips in a circuit, but it would dramatically increase cost, complexity, size and sometimes failure rate of a project.
 Circuits are often better when some functions are abstracted away inside an off-the-shelf IC chip.
 The user of an IC only needs to know how to interact with the chip, and not how the chip itself is wired.

-Finally, if you already use a library to handle the IC2 bus (Wire.h); TFT, OLED, SPI devices, and Serial UART communication, then it makes sense to use a library to handle the SI473X devices.
+Finally, if you already use a library to handle the IC2 bus (Wire.h), TFT, OLED, SPI devices, and Serial UART communication, then it makes sense to use a library to handle the SI473X devices.
 The PU2CLR Arduino Library can offer more comfort, development agility, and robustness to your project.
 Unlike closed source solutions, this library is open source.
 This means you can learn how the library works by studying the code, if you choose.

 ## SI4735 Library construction history